Go Ichinose

-Gō Ichinose (一之瀬 剛, Ichinose Gō) is a Japanese composer and arranger who has been working at Game Freak since 1993.
-He is best known for composing various tracks in the Pokémon video game series, a turn-based JRPG developed by Game Freak.
-He has been a composer for Pokémon since Pokémon Gold and Silver was released in 1999 and a music leader since Pokémon Diamond and Pearl which was released in 2006.
+Go Ichinose (一之瀬 剛, Ichinose Gō) is a Japanese composer who works for the video game development company Game Freak.
+He is best known for composing for the Pokémon series.

 Early life and education

 When Ichinose was in kindergarten his parents forced him to attend a music class and a swimming school.
 He disliked the swimming classes, crying until he didn't have to attend anymore.
 He stayed in the music classes but was unable to advance to higher levels because he never did his homework.
 Ichinose switched to the piano and until junior high he refused to practice pieces that he didn't like.
 If he liked a piece he would practice it a lot even if it was difficult, Chopin's being his favorites to play.
 He started to get into video game music around this time and would record the music and then play them on the piano.
 Many of the tracks he played on his piano were songs from a record that was played to him as an unborn child.